 Make-up attendance must occur outside of regularly scheduled class time, and the quantity of make-up attendance per module cannot exceed the amount of absence in that module.
-Make-up attendance will be defined in thirty (30) minutes blocks, rounded down to the nearest thirty (30) minutes.
+Make-up attendance will be defined in fifteen (15) minutes blocks, rounded down to the nearest fifteen (15) minutes.
 There are no breaks or "grace" periods.
 Make-up attendance may be made up only until the fourteenth (14th) calendar day after module end.

 Make-up time can be overseen by appropriate Academics staff, unless content-based, in which case it must be administered by staff qualified to teach in the applicable program.
 The make-up activities may occur in a class other than the student's own (lab only), or at separate, designated make-up times.
-When making up hours all applicable ratios and maximums will apply.
+When making up hours all applicable ratios and maximums will apply as outlined in this catalog.